Ready for the Rush? A Checklist for Lawn and Landscape Maintenance Providers

 5. Calculate Costs Accurately

-6. Track All Factors
+6. Track All Business Metrics

-• Workflow
+• Workflow efficiency

-• Customer growth
+• Customer acquisition and retention

-• Billable hours
+• Routes and billable hours

 • Employee costs

-7. Stay Up-to-Date with Billing
+7. Stay Current with Billing

-10. Be Ready To Multitask
+10. Be Ready to Multitask

-11. Set Goals
+11. Set Motivational Goals

-12. Streamline Your Business Processes
+12. Streamline Business Processes

-13. Optimize Customer Service
+13. Strengthen Customer Service

 14. Launch a Spring Marketing Campaign